mirca-milanov/wpf-overview/README.md

 ViewModels & DelegateCommands: DelegateCommands work well with ViewModels, because they can access properties of that ViewModel.
 Set DelegateCommand instance in ViewModel constructor, so that it can access object properties

 Delayed UI Update: Thread, Asynchronous method, Method calling Task, BackgroundWorker instance

+Canvas Shape Drawing Performance: Creating Line object, and adding it to the Canvas (myCanvas.Children.Add(myLine)) is very slow, has bad performance.
+Performance improvement tips: RenderOptions.SetEdgeMode(this, EdgeMode.Aliased) in Window or Canvas increases performance massively.
+Second path is about using DrawingVisual, DrawingContext, DrawingContext.Draw methods, Pens & Brushes should be freezed, custom FrameworkElement to contain all of that, and be added to the Canvas in the end.